-- Abstaining from drinking fluids three hours before bedtime.
+- Avoid drinking water three hours before going to bed.

-- If you take diuretics, try consuming them at least six hours before going to sleep.
+- When taking diuretics, try consuming them six hours before going to sleep.

-- Wearing compression stockings or elevate the legs to prevent fluid from building up in the body.
+- Wearing compression stockings or elevating the legs could prevent fluid from building up in the body.

-There are some medications that can also help relieve symptoms of nocturia.
-Your doctor may be able to recommend something, or they might refer you to a urologist for further specialized expertise.
+Some medications can also help relieve symptoms of nocturia.
+Your doctor could recommend a helpful treatment plan, or they might refer you to a urologist for further specialized expertise.

-Another option is to find out what is causing the nocturia and treat that condition.
-If it’s due to a bladder infection, clearing it up should be a top priority, especially because the infection can travel to the kidneys if it’s not treated.
+Another option is to find out what is causing the nocturia and treat the underlying condition.
+For example, if the issue is due to a bladder infection, clearing it should be a top priority, mainly because it can travel to the kidneys if not treated.

 Frequently Asked Questions